philipdexter/pear/README.md

 `pear install package` - download and install the package named `package`

-`pear upgrade` - upgrade all installed aur packages
+`pear upgrade` - upgrade all installed aur packages.
+Any number of `--ignore <package>` flags are accepted

 `pear list` - list all installed aur packages